netobserv/network-observability-operator/docs/FlowCollector.md

-Loki configuration for "Microservices" mode.
+Loki configuration for `Microservices` mode.
 Use this option when Loki is installed using the microservices deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#microservices-mode).
 It is ignored for other modes.

 <table>
     <thead>